 Be warned that the following is not intended to be done by newbies.
 If you don’t know what you are doing, you could very well end up doing more harm than good here.
 If you aren’t sure about your ability to perform such tasks, I can assure you that you’ll be better off bringing your car to a mechanic right away.

 Depending on the symptoms, you’ll need to take a different approach.
-For example, if you are having blow-by problems, the pistons will need to be removed to visually inspect the rings.
+For example, if you have blow-by problems, the pistons will need to be removed to inspect the rings visually.
 To do so, you’ll need to disassemble the oil pan and the connecting rod caps to allow the pistons to be taken out.
-Depending on your vehicle, the piston will either need to be removed from the bottom or the top of the engine.
-To remove the pistons from the bottom, the whole front cover and crankshaft will need to be removed.
-To remove the pistons from the top, on the other hand, you’ll need to remove the engine head.
-Once you have the pistons in hand, inspect the rings and the ring seats and replace the faulty parts accordingly.
+Depending on your vehicle, the piston will need removing from the bottom by removing the whole front cover and crankshaft or the top of the engine by removing the engine head.
+Once you have the pistons in hand, inspect the rings and the ring seats, and replace the faulty parts accordingly.

 Inspecting The Oil Pump

-In the unlikely event that the oil pump also seems to be in good working condition, the engine will need to be disassembled and the lubrication system will need to be overhauled completely.
+In the unlikely event that the oil pump also seems to be in good working condition, the engine will need disassembling, and the lubrication system will need overhauling completely.
 Something may be lodged into an oil passage, reducing the flow and making the oil pressure rise.